mohitsewak/RMachineLearinng/PracticalMachineLearningRMD.md

 Since most of the columns have no data, or predictive power, it might not be conducive to use them as-is.
 <p> Conducting the following prepocessing operations:</p>
 - Removing Near Zero Value Predictors
-- Principal Component Axis (PCA) rotation to optimize/ reduce dimensions in the data set
+- Principal Component Analysis (PCA) orthogonal rotation to optimize/ reduce dimensions in the data set
 - (Nt: Variable 160 = target variable named "classe"")